Dhruv97/Ignite2016Project/README.md

 # Ignite2016Project
-iOS app where people can find free stuff on campus
+iOS app where people can find free stuff on campus for Ignite.